 It is important that your relative or friend is comfortable in bed.
-A lot of time may be spent in bed, even if they are not fully bed-bound.
-The public health nurse or occupational therapist will help arrange the most suitable bed and mattress for your relative or friend.
+A lot of time may be spent in bed, even if they are not fully bedbound.
+The public health nurse or occupational therapist will help arrange the most suitable profiling bed and pressure-relieving mattress for your relative or friend.
 Also, the public health nurse will give advice on the best way to make them comfortable in bed.
 It also helps to have a good supply of pillows at home.